Rob Shaw Accredited BABCP Psychotherapist EMDR, CBT, ACT & Supervision

 Hello and a warm welcome to my profile

 Struggling with life, feeling overwhelmed and out of control ?
 Have you experienced loss and trauma and dont seem to be able to move on ?
 Does this impact negatively on your job and family ?
 On a long NHS waiting list ?
 Finding professional help could be the first step to helping you get your life back on track.

 I am a BABCP Accredited Psychotherapist specialising in a type of Cognitive Behavioral Therapy (CBT) called Acceptance and Commitment Therapy (ACT).
 I also offer Eye Movement Desensitisation and Reprocessing (EMDR) for people who may be struggling with traumatic incidents.
 Having offered therapy for over 20 years, I believe that therapy needs to feel warm and accepting but also offer practical ways of handling life's difficulties.
 Working together I am able to provide you with professional help that assists you in taking back control of your life.

 What I can help with

 I have been working for 16 years in the NHS providing Counselling, Cognitive Behavioural Therapy and supervision.
-Working in the NHS I have helped over a thousand people overcome depression, anxiety, anger, panic, generalised anxiety disorder, post-traumatic stress disorder, relationship problems and so on.
+Working in the NHS I have helped over a thousand people overcome depression, anxiety, low self esteem, panic, relationship problems, generalised anxiety disorder and post-traumatic stress disorder.

 What to expect

 Deciding to have therapy is often a big step.
 My role as your Psychotherapist is to support this process by understanding your experience and by creating a safe space to talk without fear of judgement.
 Therapy is an opportunity to learn CBT and Mindful skills that make a difference.
 CBT sessions will be structured and you will be supported to try out new ways of handling your difficulties.
 Counselling sessions will allow you to talk about your feelings, as speaking out loud about your problems can help put your thoughts in order.
 Our first meeting will allow you to ask the questions you need answers to and I will explain how therapy can help you overcome your difficulties.